 - Whatever is in common is true; but likeness is false.
 Trouillebert’s work bears a likeness to that of Corot (Braque admired Corot and used Corot’s young country-ladies as models, for instance in his painting ‘Souvenirs de Corot’, 1922/23 and in his own work, fh), but they have nothing in common.

-* Georges Braque, source of quotes on Cubist painting art & life: ‘Cahiers d’Art’, No. 10, 1935, ed.
+* quote on Corot’s impact and art; ‘Cahiers d’Art’, No. 10, 1935, ed.
 Christian Zervos; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
-96 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+96

 - …whatever is valuable in painting is precisely what one is incapable of talking about.